This chapter was added to the manual in January 2018.

 - Consult with other practitioners working with the child to ensure that confusing messages are avoided and the child is not asked to repeat their information unnecessarily;

 - Avoid professional jargon and be clear about facts and opinion;

 - Allow time for the child to ask questions;

 There are some guides and leaflets to give to parents and young people to assist with explanations and participation.
 It can be helpful to provide written material to take away and consider and then offer another opportunity to talk again later.

 The professional requirement to keep records should be explained and the child should be supported to make comments too.
 This should be embedded in practice and in records and they should be updated regularly, particularly when circumstances change for the child or there is a change of plan.
 All records should be clear, separating fact, opinion and professional judgement so that when a child becomes an adult and requests access to their records they should be able to understand how decisions were made about the services provided to them and they should be able to see any recording of their own contributions in whatever format.

 The voice of the child should be recorded within documents and exemplars in the electronic records.
 They can also be attached or scanned into records where the child has written their own views or tools have been used which are handwritten or completed by the child.

 In addition to individual practitioners shaping support around the needs of individual children, local agencies need to have a clear understanding of the collective needs of children locally when commissioning effective services.
 As part of that process, the Director of Public Health England should ensure that the needs of vulnerable children are a key part of the Joint Strategic Needs Assessment that is developed by the Health and Well-being board.
-The Safeguarding Children Partnership locally should the use information gathered for this assessment to help them understand the prevalence of abuse and neglect in their area, and develop appropriate services in response.
+The Multi-Agency Statutory Safeguarding Partnership locally should use this assessment to help them understand the prevalence of abuse and neglect in their area, which in turn will help shape services.